-9. Specific post-award approval required to use a noncompetitive approach in any procurement contract that would exceed \$250,000
+24. Specific post-award approval required to use a noncompetitive approach in any procurement contract that would exceed \$250,000

-The recipient, and any subrecipient ("subgrantee") at any tier, must comply with all applicable requirements to obtain specific advance approval to use a noncompetitive approach in any procurement contract that would exceed the Simplified Acquisition Threshold (currently,
+The subgrantee at any tier, must comply with all applicable requirements to obtain specific advance approval to use a noncompetitive approach in any procurement contract that would exceed the Simplified Acquisition Threshold (currently, \$250,000).

-\$250,000).
 This condition applies to agreements that -- for purposes of federal grants administrative requirements -- OJP considers a procurement "contract" (and therefore does not consider a subaward).